 There are lab-made sapphires available.
 They are as hard as the real one, the beauty of the stone is great, and they are a fraction of the price you pay for the real sapphire.
 This is not a good idea if you want your gemstone to be an investment.
 The real stone will go up in price over time, and the lab-made copy will not.

 The blue sapphire, the birthstone of September

-The blue sapphire, the birthstone of September, but also a popular stone in an engagement ring, has a great blue color, that makes your heart shine as the sun in the blue sapphire sky.
-It ’s hard not to love this beautiful piece of nature and it’s even better to have this gemstone on your neck or in your ears.
-And an additional advantage is that it leads you the way (no need of GPS anymore), it saves you from poisoning and it attracts wealth.
+The blue sapphire, the birthstone of September, but also a popular stone in an engagement ring, has a great blue color, that makes your heart shine like the sun in the blue sapphire sky.
+It’s hard not to love this beautiful piece of nature and it’s even better to have this gemstone on your neck or in your ears.
+And an additional advantage is that it leads you the way (no need for GPS anymore), it saves you from poisoning and it attracts wealth.
 And that is a hard one: because you need a bit of wealth before you can buy a blue sapphire or…. find a wealthy partner!

 Hopefully, you enjoyed reading this blog post.
 There are stunning gemstones in this world, that you might not know about, or you want to know more about a certain stone, maybe your birthstone.
 So I wrote a PDF about birthstones, where you can find all the information about you and your friend’s birthstone.
 It’s free, just let me know where I can send the download link to.

 Hug, hope to ‘see’ you reading the next blog post,